J Paul Getty Museum of Art

 Permanent Collection

-The North Pavilion contains a fascinating display of 15th century glass objects; a diverse range of illuminated manuscripts of German, French, Italian and British origin - mostly derived from the renowned Louis Collection from Aachen; Italian Renaissance art, mostly religious paintings, including a huge altarpiece by Bartolomeo Vivarini, as well as an exquisite Venus & Adonis from Titian's workshop.
+The North Pavilion contains a fascinating display of 15th century glass objects; a diverse range of illuminated manuscripts of German, French, Italian and British origin - mostly derived from the renowned Louis Collection from Aachen; Renaissance art, mostly religious paintings, including a huge altarpiece by Bartolomeo Vivarini, as well as an exquisite Venus & Adonis from Titian's workshop.

 The East Pavilion has a rich display of Flemish and Dutch Realist artists.
 Highlights include The Entombment and other works by Rubens; Christ Crowned with Thorns, by Gerrit van Honthorst; Astronomer by Candlelight, by Gerrit Dou; two Flemish paintings from the Rogier van der Weyden school; as well as genre-works by Jan Steen, landscapes by Jacob Ruysdael, and others.